Travel and accommodation

 - Where possible ensure you have a return ticket in advance.

 - Stay in touch with the UK institution that has arranged to send you abroad and make sure you have their contact details with you.
 We recommend you get in touch with your institution for advice and support if you experience any disruption to your travel and accommodation arrangements.

 - If you are abroad and need emergency help, please contact the nearest British embassy, consulate or high commission, or your own embassy if you do not have British nationality.

 Shop around before booking your flights to find the best deals.
 Check your baggage allowance before packing, and remember that you should be able to get everything you need in your host town.
 Alternatively, use one of the companies who specialise in couriering student luggage.

 Taking the train will reduce your carbon footprint and Europe has a comprehensive rail network.
-For information on rail passes covering travel in up to 20 countries, have a look at Eurail.
-The EU has a guide on your passenger rights when travelling by train.
+For information on rail passes covering travel in up to 20 countries, have a look at the Eurail website.

 If you decide to take your car abroad, check that it is properly insured.
 Regulations and requirements vary between countries.
 For example, in France the law stipulates that you must always carry a fire extinguisher, approved breathalyser kits, and a high-visibility jacket in your vehicle.